autonomio/talos/docs/Scan.md

 <hr>

-**`data`** returns a pandas DataFrame with the results for the experiment together with the hyperparameter permutations.
+**`data`** returns a pandas DataFrame with the results for the experiment together with the hyperparameter permutation details.

 ```python
 scan_object.data